-- You have a qualifying exam, but lack specific subject requirements.
-Instead, you have other qualifications that may substitute the subjects that you lack.
-In this case, you must prepare a short exemption application (max 1 A4 page) explaining the background for your application.
-In addition, you must attach the documentation for the qualifications which you want to use for your application.
-The application deadline is 15 March/1 November.
+- You have a qualifying exam but lack specific subject requirements or do not comply with the language requirements.
+Instead, you have other qualifications that could substitute what you need.
+In this case, you must prepare a short exemption application (max.
+1 A4 page), in which you justify your qualifications.
+In addition, you must attach the relevant documentation proving this qualification.
+The application deadline is March 15 / November 1.

 I already have a Master’s degree

 If you have already completed a Master's degree from Denmark or abroad, you can, as a general rule, only be admitted to a new higher education programme if there are vacancies in the programme you are applying for (the Master's rule).

 It is possible to apply for a dispensation of the Master’s rule if there are exceptional circumstances.
 In this case, you must upload your dispensation application and the documentation for these exceptional circumstances with your application through optagelse.dk.
 The deadline for applying for a dispensation from the Master’s rule is 15 March at 12 midday.

 In the processing of your dispensation application, we will assess whether you have documented exceptional circumstances which mean that you cannot use your completed Master's degree.
 For example, the documentation could be a medical certificate.

 Unemployment or a desire to enrol in another educational programme are not valid reasons.

 You can apply for readmission for the same programme that you were previously admitted and enrolled in.

 If you have passed less than the first year of the programme, you must apply for admission again before the application deadline on 15 March at 12:00 midday.
 You must apply through optagelse.dk